jgunthorpe/cloud_mdir_sync/README.md

 delivery agents.
 The [Outbound mail through SMTP](doc/smtp.md) page describes this configuration.

+# OAUTH only

+CMS can also act as an OAUTH broker for other mail access programs, in this mode it does not handle email.
+The [Inbound mail through IMAP](doc/imap.md) page describes this configuration.

 # Future Work/TODO
 - Use delta queries on mailboxes with MS Graph.
 Delta queries allow downloading only changed message meta-data and will accelerate polling of